-There are several advantages in owning a small sailboat over a larger one.
+There are several advantages to owning a small sailboat over a larger one.
 Generally, small sailboats are just perfect for beginners, those that are just starting to learn the basics of sailing.
 However, they can also be appreciated by sailing experts, especially those that love the adrenaline rush that comes with racing small dinghies.
 Today, the traditional material used for sailboats, which was wood, is being replaced by the popular fiberglass and composite materials.
-Most sailors of this modern age prefer fiberglass because it is durable, affordable and strong, which also makes them suitable for beginners
+Most sailors of this modern age prefer fiberglass because it is durable, affordable, and strong, which also makes them suitable for beginners

 Here are a few other reasons why owning a smaller sailboat is preferable:

 Many people have sailed the oceans and even sailed around the globe in small sailboats.
 If you are a true adventurer and have big dreams, you may be able to follow in the footsteps of some brave young teenagers like Jesse Martin and Jessica Watson, and many others, who have made their dream of sailing around the world a reality with lots of dedication and determination.
 In fact, there are numerous small sailboats right now that are in the middle of the seas all over the world.
 If you love small sailboats, choosing the perfect one can be both confusing and frustrating, especially when you have a tight budget.
 Luckily, there are several options available by which you can own or make use of a small sailboat.
 Raising funds through sponsorship to help cover costs is a popular option.
 Selling the rights to your story is another.
 Getting financial help from low-interest firms may be an option and since the cost of this sailboat is manageable, you’ll be out of this debt in no time.
 And if you can’t own one, just crew on one!